benfaerber/PenguinMedia/README.md

 To add content, add it to the media folder.
 Note: Video files must be Web Optimized, I use HandBrake to optimize my files.

+I created this software because I needed it and everything else was just too complicated.
+It is pretty easy to setup: just throw the files into the WWW folder of your webserver.